schatzlab/biomedicalresearch2019/assignments/assignment2/README.md

 Download the reads from: [https://github.com/schatzlab/biomedicalresearch2019/raw/master/assignments/assignment2/reads.fq.gz](https://github.com/schatzlab/biomedicalresearch2019/raw/master/assignments/assignment2/reads.fq.gz)

 - Question 2a.
 How many reads are provided and how long are they?
 - Question 2b.
 Assume the genome is 100kbp long.
 How much coverage do you expect to have?
-[Hint: A little arthmetic]
+[Hint: A little arithmetic]
 - Question 2c.
 Assemble the reads using Spades.
 How many contigs were produced?
 [Hint: try `grep -c '>' contigs.fasta`]
 - Question 2d.
 What is the total length of the contigs?
 [Hint: try `samtools faidx`, plus a short script/excel]
 - Question 2e.
 What is the size of your large contig?
 [Hint: check `samtools faidx` plus `sort -n`]